laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/nodeport/README.md

 # Steps:
 To create F5 Ingress Link, create NGINX ingress controller and BIG-IP Controller Ingress Service first.
 ## Create NGINX ingress controller.
-1. Download the *create-ingress.sh* script.
+1. Download the *create-nginx-ingress.sh* script.
 2. Run the script:
    - chmod u+x create-ingress.sh
-   - ./create-ingress.sh
+   - ./create-nginx-ingress.sh
    OR simply copy and paste the commands in the script all at together.

 ## Modify existing BIG-IP Controller Ingress Service.